foundriesio/docs/source/reference/zephyr-zmp.rst

 The ``zmp build`` command always builds out of tree; that is, build artifacts are never generated in the source code directories.
-By default, they are stored under ``outdir`` in the Zephyr microPlatform top-level directory.
+By default, they are stored under ``build`` in the Zephyr microPlatform top-level directory.

 Examples: